Faculty

 Email: [email protected]

-Catherine Solaas has celebrated over 30 years as a dancer, choreographer, educator and arts administrator.
-A University of Oregon Distinguished Alumna (2023), Solaas joined the dance faculty at Austin Community College in 2011 and has served as department chair since 2015.
-Solaas currently serves as lead for ACC’s Department Chair Academy, directs ACC Dance’s paid internship program, produces an annual season of dance events, and teaches dance courses at ACC.
+Catherine Solaas has celebrated 35 years as a dancer, choreographer, educator, and arts administrator.
+A University of Oregon Distinguished Alumna (2023), Solaas joined the dance faculty at Austin Community College in 2011 and has served as department chair since 2014.
+Solaas led ACC through the process of earning accreditation with the National Association of Schools of Dance (2024) and currently serves as Faculty Lead for ACC’s Department Chair Academy, directs ACC Dance’s paid internship program, produces the annual season of ACC Dance events, and teaches dance courses at ACC.

 Solaas choreographs for faculty and student productions as well as local and regional dance festivals and conferences.
-Recently, her work has been shown at Austin Dance Festival, Texas State University, American College Dance Association Conferences, and other dance conferences and festivals.
-Solaas has received grants and commissions for the creation of new work, including awards from Arts Council Norway, Nordic Culture Point, Freedom of Expression Foundation, Sound and Picture Fund, The Norwegian Wind Ensemble, Austrian Embassy and The Center for the Study of Women in Society.
+Locally, her work has been performed at the Austin Dance Festival, Texas State University, and events produced by the American College Dance Association and National Dance Education Organization.
+Solaas has received grants and commissions for the creation of new work, including awards from Arts Council Norway, Nordic Culture Point, Freedom of Expression Foundation, Sound and Picture Fund, the Norwegian Wind Ensemble, the Austrian Embassy, and the Center for the Study of Women in Society.
 She has presented research at The League for Innovation in the Community College, National Dance Education Organization, and Texas Dance Improvisation Festival.
 Solaas earned her bachelor’s (1993) and master’s (1996) degrees in dance from the University of Oregon.
 She is happy to have danced in the US and internationally with Jill Sigman, Tiffany Mills Company, Susan Hadley, Claire Porter, Margo Van Ummersen, Alito Alessi and others, including extensive seasons at New York venues such as Lincoln Center Out-of-Doors, Joyce Soho, Merce Cunningham Studio, Dumbo Dance Festival and the Danspace Project at St. Mark’s Church.

-Solaas is a member of National Association of Schools of Dance, National Dance Education Organization, and The League for Innovation in the Community College.
-She also serves on the board of directors for the Kathy Dunn Hamrick Dance Company.
+Solaas is a member of the National Association of Schools of Dance, the National Dance Education Organization, and the League for Innovation in the Community College.

 Melissa Sanderson